 The purpose of the NCADC is to collect data relating to babies with congenital anomalies to inform policy development and planning and to drive improvements in healthcare outcomes.
 The NCADC data are compiled from various state and territory data collections.
-Data for the 2016 birth cohort are the latest data available across the states and territories and were supplied by all jurisdictions, except the Northern Territory and Western Australia.
-Data were requested on all cases of congenital anomalies in the 2016 birth cohort including among livebirths, stillbirths, and terminations of pregnancy (where data were available).
-This includes conditions in the ninth edition of the ICD10-AM, including Chapter 17 (Q00-Q99), P35 (congenital viral diseases) and P371 (congenital toxoplasmosis).
+Data for the 2017 birth cohort are the latest data available across the states and territories and were supplied by all jurisdictions, except Western Australia.
+Data were requested on all cases of congenital anomalies in the 2017 birth cohort including among livebirths, stillbirths, and terminations of pregnancy (where data were available).
+This includes conditions in the tenth edition of the ICD-10-AM, including Chapter 17 (Q00-Q99), P35 (congenital viral diseases) and P371 (congenital toxoplasmosis).

 In practice, what could be supplied varied by jurisdiction, and this had an impact on national reporting.
-National reporting includes over 400 congenital anomaly condition codes at the 4-character level of the ICD-10-AM, that have significant medical, social or cosmetic outcomes for an individual, and were diagnosed in the 2016 birth cohort up to 12 months of age.
+National reporting includes over 400 congenital anomaly condition codes at the 4-character level of the ICD-10-AM, that have significant medical, social or cosmetic outcomes for an individual, and were diagnosed in the 2017 birth cohort up to 12 months of age.
 Anomalies that did not pose significant health issues for a baby were excluded.
 The anomaly inclusions and exclusions for reporting were agreed to by the NCAAG and are listed in the web report.
 To improve consistency, national data were harmonised for reporting, for example:

-- AIHW mapped congenital anomaly data supplied on ICD-9-BPA (all data from South Australia and some records from New South Wales) to ICD-10-AM (ninth edition) to report data on a single classification. - Most jurisdictions (except Tasmania) have a notification period for congenital anomaly collections up to 12 months of age, so this is used as the notification period for inclusion for reporting, even though some jurisdictions provided data based on notification periods greater than 12 months. - Some anomalies were excluded from national reporting because data could not be supplied from all reporting jurisdictions or because they did not pose significant health issues (these are sometimes referred to in other literature as minor anomalies). - Terminations under 20 weeks were excluded as this data were not available for all reporting jurisdictions. - Only records able to be linked to the NPDC were included for reporting and records where state of birth was unknown were excluded.
+- AlHW mapped all 2017 congenital anomaly data, including some records from New South Wales supplied in International Statistical Classification of Diseases and Related Health Problems Version 9 British Paediatric Association extension (ICD-9-BPA), to ICD-10-AM (tenth edition) to report data on a single classification. - Most jurisdictions (except Tasmania) have a notification period for congenital anomaly collections up to 12 months of age, so this is used as the notification period for inclusion for reporting, even though some jurisdictions provided data based on notification periods greater than 12 months. - Some anomalies were excluded from national reporting because data could not be supplied from all reporting jurisdictions or because they did not pose significant health issues (these are sometimes referred to in other literature as minor anomalies). - Terminations under 20 weeks were excluded as this data were not available for all reporting jurisdictions. - Only records able to be linked to the NPDC were included for reporting and records where state of birth was unknown were excluded.